Spatial conservation planning

 Project 1: Establishing the connections

 We use advanced methods to identify key connections within and among coastal habitats such as coral reefs, seagrass and mangroves.
-For example we determine cross-habitat food web dependencies using stable isotope tracing and migration pathways using acoustic telemetry and underwater cameras.
+For example we determine cross-habitat food web dependencies using stable isotope tracing and migration pathways using underwater cameras.

 Project 2: Spatial conservation planning